jb55/kindle-send/README.md

 ============

   Some bash scripts for sending stuff to your kindle.
-It uses pandoc and calibre to prepare documents for your kindle.
+It uses pandoc and calibre to properly format the documents.

 Tools